 It’s important to follow up consistently but not so much that you turn away a potential prospect.
 I would suggest developing your own follow up schedule.
 This will vary by industry, sales cycle and company.
 If you work for a company, then chances are there’s something already in place.
 The other suggestion would be to reach out to the top performers and ask them how they do it.

 Stick to a process and more deals will be closed.
 There are a small percentage of sales people who seem to close deals just by picking up the phone.
-But for the large majority of us, sales can be made by following a process.
+The large majority of us close deals by following a disciplined sales process.
 You can always improve the process if you consistently work at it.
 Persistence WILL win out.
 Be the 10% that follows up more than three times.